RCC0149/ANA680-Machine-Learning-Deployment/Assignment 3/readme.md

 This assignment focuses on **end-to-end model development** for customer churn prediction using the **Kaggle Telco Customer Churn dataset**.
 The work includes **exploratory data analysis (EDA)**, **feature engineering**, and **training and tuning an Artificial Neural Network (ANN)**.

-The final ANN model selected in this assignment is **carried forward and deployed in the Final Project**, making this work the analytical foundation for deployment.

 ---

 ## Dataset